Q. What is FreeRTOS?

 No. The FreeRTOS libraries for Bluetooth Low Energy are open source and under the MIT license so developers can modify according to their specific need.

 Q. What Bluetooth Low Energy versions are supported?

 FreeRTOS supports Bluetooth Low Energy versions 4.2 and above.
 Bluetooth Low Energy version 4.2 raises the security bar by adding support for Bluetooth Low Energy Secure Connections, an enhanced security feature introduced in Bluetooth Low Energy version 4.2 to authenticate a peer device and create an encrypted channel.

 Q. Is FreeRTOS providing the Bluetooth Low Energy stack?

 No. FreeRTOS is providing a standardized Bluetooth Low Energy API library that interfaces with a third-party (e.g., MCU vendor) Bluetooth Low Energy stack.

 Q. What GATT services does FreeRTOS support for Bluetooth Low Energy enable?

 Bluetooth Low Energy support in FreeRTOS enables developers to add any number of standard and custom GATT services, depending on the capabilities of the target hardware.
-FreeRTOS contains two customer profiles: 1) MQTT over Bluetooth Low Energy, to enable Bluetooth Low Energy devices to use AWS IoT services, and 2) Wi-Fi provisioning over Bluetooth Low Energy, to provision Wi-Fi credentials in an IoT device using Bluetooth Low Energy.
+FreeRTOS contains two customer profiles: 1) MQTT over Bluetooth Low Energy, to enable Bluetooth Low Energy devices to use Amazon IoT services, and 2) Wi-Fi provisioning over Bluetooth Low Energy, to provision Wi-Fi credentials in an IoT device using Bluetooth Low Energy.